-2017 Investment Forecasts: Possibly good, no longer great
+2017 investment forecasts: Possibly good, no longer great

+After a strong and long gallop upward, the stock and bond markets have many reasons to slow down, analysts and fund managers say.

-NEW YORK (AP) — Get ready for investments to be merely good again.
+NEW YORK — Get ready for investments to be merely good again.

 They’ve already been great for years, as both stocks and bonds have delivered fat returns since the worst of the financial crisis passed in 2009.
 But after such a strong and long gallop upward, markets have many reasons to slow down, analysts and fund managers say.

-So instead of getting 10 percent or more from stocks, which index funds are on pace to deliver for the sixth time in eight years, a better expectation may be for something in the low to mid-single digits, many of the predictions say.
+So instead of getting 10 percent or more from stocks, which index funds delivered for the sixth time in eight years, a better expectation may be for something in the low to mid-single digits, many of the predictions say.
 Few are expecting losses for stocks.
 But for bonds, which have been stellar for decades, even a flat year could be considered a victory.

 Of course, analyst forecasts have a long history of being wrong.
 Many market watchers were forecasting only modest gains for this year, for example.
 And even though big, unexpected events repeatedly shook markets, from the U.K. decision to quit the European Union to Donald Trump’s victory last month, stocks still managed to turn in a better-than-expected year.